City-of-Helsinki/wordpress-helfi-privatewebsite/README.md

 ## Conflicts
 Because the plugin controls access to media files, any other plugin that is also intended for restricting media file -access will most likely conflict with this plugin.
 It is recommended to disable and/or remove any such plugins before installing this one.

+## Development

 ### Assets
 (S)CSS and JS source files are stored in `/src`.
 Asset complitation is done with [Gulp](https://gulpjs.com/) and the processed files can be found in `/assets`.

 Install dependencies with `npm install`.
 Build assets with `gulp scripts` and `gulp styles` or watch changes with `gulp watch`.

 ## Collaboration
-Raise [issues](https://github.com/City-of-Helsinki/wordpress-helfi-linkedevents/issues) for found bugs or development ideas.
-Feel free to send [pull requests](https://github.com/City-of-Helsinki/wordpress-helfi-linkedevents/pulls) for bugfixes and new or improved features.
+Raise [issues](https://github.com/City-of-Helsinki/wordpress-helfi-privatewebsite/issues) for found bugs or development ideas.
+Feel free to send [pull requests](https://github.com/City-of-Helsinki/wordpress-helfi-privatewebsite/pulls) for bugfixes and new or improved features.